twostraws/SamplePackage/README.md

 ## License

-I don’t think anything this trivial deserves a license: please use it however you want, with or without attribution, with our without changes from you, with or without distributing your changed code, and commercially or non-commercially.
+I don’t think anything this trivial deserves a license: please use it however you want, with or without attribution, with or without changes from you, with or without distributing your changed code, and commercially or non-commercially.